aydaultani/b-baka/README.md

 # B-baka

-A simple and lightweight web framework for begginers.
+A simple and lightweight web framework for beginners.

 ## Config